 7. Pedco Ultrapod II ultralight tripod.
 This is a lightweight (113g) but very small tripod at only a few inches high.
 It’s my camera support of choice when I need to go as light as possible, although the reduced height can be a real restriction at times.
 I usually have to find a boulder or tree to perch it on in order to get enough height.

-8. Slik Compact II tripod.
-At 513g including a Pedco ball head, this is one of the lightest tripods I’ve been able to find that extends to a reasonable height.
-On trips where photography is an important focus, I suck up the extra weight and carry this tripod instead of the Ultrapod.
+8. Vanguard VEO 235AB tripod.
+At around 1.5kg, this is the heaviest item I ever carry on the trail, but on trips where photography is an important focus I suck up the extra weight and carry this tripod instead of the Ultrapod.

 9. Lens cloths.
 Because stuff gets dirty.